-I want to share a little more about me to give context for the offerings here.
-My design, my redemption, and my journey with God has directly shaped the work I am called to.
+I want to give you some context for the offerings here.
+So let me tell you a little about myself.
+My design, my redemption, and my journey with God has directly shaped the work I am called to engage.
 The spiritual direction and prayer retreats I provide, the images I create, and the reflections I write are shaped by Who I am.

 So—I am an introvert, creative, big picture thinker.
-I married my husband, Mark, in my early thirties.
+I was single for the first decade of my adult life and married my husband, Mark, in my early thirties.
 He is different from me in every way, just as orange differs from blue.
-I have two teen daughters.
-They are a delight and a challenge... and I think that is probably how it is supposed to be.
+I have two teenage daughters.
+They are a delight and a challenge... and I believe that is how it is supposed to be.
 I appreciate a slower pace of life, exploring possibilities, and diving deep in a conversation (sometimes my husband and girls lament that floaties are needed because conversation always ends up in the deep end of the pool).
 I enjoy reading, sharing coffee or a walk with a friend, and discovering hand thrown pottery at the local thrift store.
 I confess I do not like to cook, but I brew a good cup of coffee and so does my husband.

 I highly value relationships, and although I dislike conflict I will engage whole-heartedly and pursue resolution with tenacity.
-I am fascinated with how God designed us to grow, heal, and become whole—most of my reading, learning, and teaching focuses here.
+It fascinates me how God designed us to grow, heal, and become whole—most of my reading, learning, and teaching focuses here.
 Ruth Haley Barton, Curt Thompson, Eugene Peterson, and Sharon Garlough Brown are some of my favorite authors these days.

-I learned a lot about worship, service, and community, the body of Christ, at summer camp for almost a decade of my late teens and early twenties.
-I also learned leather tooling at summer camp, and I still love the craft.
-I like change (moving the furniture around in my home offers a new perspective).
-And I am deeply confident in God's love for me and for you.
+Mt.
+Gilead summer camp is a place I learned a lot about worship, service, and community, the body of Christ, for over a decade in my late teens and early twenties.
+I also learned leather tooling at summer camp and still love the craft.
+I like change (moving the furniture around in our home offers a new perspective).
+In contrast to all the things I do not know, I am deeply confident in God's love for me and for you.

 My calling is to shepherd God's people.
 Although I have always tended towards roles where I care for others, particularly soul care, God has clarified my calling in the last decade.
 As a spiritual director, I teach about prayer, our walk with God, and ways to attend to our hearts.
 In essence, prayer is how we engage with God: listening and offering our hearts.
 I am a companion and guide on the spiritual journey: individually, for groups, and through retreats.
 Finally, I create images that reflect on our relationship and experiences with God.
 As seen in Scripture, images and metaphors provide a way to broaden and deepen our understanding of truth.